FAQs : Frequently Asked Questions

 If you do not swim a relay the max number of events is 3 individual events.

 |7.||Can I swim for more than one club in FCSL dual meets, Divisionals or Counties?
 [Top]|

-You cannot change clubs during the season either.
+You cannot change club representation during the season.

 |8.||Can I swim an individual event at Counties even if I did not swim at Divisionals?
 [Top]|

-(If listed in meet database for Divisionals entries, you can still swim on a relay at Counties.)
+NOTE: If listed in meet database for Divisionals entries, you can still swim on a Relay at Counties.